BrianDehlinger/DCB-Dynamic-Codon-Biaser/README.md

 Then we can focus on improving the design of our code by refactoring, improving user interface, and then more stress testing.

+Note:

+Program runs in about 8.14 seconds on an averaged sized bacterial genome.